isabella232/livefyre.zh-Hans/help/implementation/c-installing-libraries/r-geturn-collection-method.md

 ---
-description: 此方法返回此Collection的URN。运行此方法之前，必须运行createOrUpdate()。
+description: This method returns the URN for this Collection.
+You must run createOrUpdate() before you run this method.
-seo-description: 此方法返回此Collection的URN。运行此方法之前，必须运行createOrUpdate()。
+seo-description: This method returns the URN for this Collection.
+You must run createOrUpdate() before you run this method.
-seo-title: Geing Collection方法
+seo-title: getUrn收集方法
 solution: Experience Manager
-title: Geing Collection方法
+title: getUrn收集方法
-uuid: 2f4d7796-2ae5-4b74-a958-40825c6 bff16
+uuid: 2f4d7796-2ae5-4b74-a958-40825c6bff16
 translation-type: tm+mt
 source-git-commit: 67aeb3de964473b326c88c3a3f81ff48a6a12652

 ---

-# Geing Collection方法{#geturn-collection-method}
+# getUrn收集方法{#geturn-collection-method}

-此方法返回此Collection的URN。运行此方法之前，必须运行createOrUpdate()。
+This method returns the URN for this Collection.
+You must run createOrUpdate() before you run this method.

 ## Java示例 {#section_nyl_ycs_rz}